RocketChat/docs-old/user-guides/themes/android/README.md

 ![Theme Info Item](images/ThemeInfoItem.jpg?raw=true "Theme Info Item")

 On the top-left is the name of the current theme.
-On it's right, you can see that date that it was last changed.
-Under these two items is bar previewing the primary colors that make up the current theme.
+On it's right, you can see the date that it was last changed.
+Under these two items is a bar previewing the primary colors that make up the current theme.

 ### Reverting to Default Theme